 Paperspast – The National Library of New Zealand Te Puna Matauranga o Aotearoa

-STEPS – ONLINE AND BOOKS IN OTHER CITIES
+STEPS – ONLINE AND BOOKS ABOUT STEPS AND STAIRCASES IN OTHER CITIES

 ‘The web site devoted to the discovery and documentation of major outdoor public stairways anywhere in the world.
 This web site is a labor of love brought to you by Doug and Joan Beyerlein of Mill Creek, Washington.’